pestphp/docs/plugins/creating-plugins.md

 }
 ```

+> Inside functions, to access the current test case in your plugin, you can use the global function `test()`.

 This provides a `faker()` function inside our tests, by creating an object and returning it.
 Now we can use `Faker` directly and easily in our tests: